elasticio/elasticio.github.io/content/_getting-started/integration-flow.md

 A `Running` Flow is operating as designed.
 Containers are running, triggers and actions are performed.
 From this state, a Flow can be `Stopped` or `Suspended`, going through corresponding intermediate states.
 Additionally, a `Running` Flow can go into `Sleeping` state.

-A `Sleeping` Flow resembles a `Stopped` Flow, but it is actually just paused, because the Flow has done all the work.
-In this state, a Flow is waiting for a trigger from a Webhook or Scheduler to resume work.
+A `Sleeping` Flow resembles a `Stopped` Flow in terms of activity, but it is actually just paused, because the Flow has done all the work.
+In this state, the Flow is waiting for a trigger from a Webhook or Scheduler to resume work. `Sleeping` Flows go to `Running` state without the intermediate.
+Also, they can be `Suspended` in rare cases. `Sleeping` state only works for *ordinary* Flows.

+`Suspended` is a state caused by Flow exceeding its message number or size limit in RabbitMQ queue.
+Suspension is more of a pause, than a stop.
+All non-processed messages in a suspended Flow are saved in RabbitMQ queue for a limited time.
+Then they get dropped if the user did not fix the issues and did not resume the Flow.
+In limited workspaces, Flows are stopped instead of being suspended.
+A stopped Flow doesn’t save any non-processed messages - everything is dropped.
+You can stop a Flow manually by pressing the Stop button.
+Please, keep in mind that stopping a Flow drops all unprocessed messages at the moment of stopping.

 ## Related links